laila12399/lailascoaching/content/how-to-protect-from-school-bullying-and-bully-proof-your-child.md

 One way this could be communicated is by saying "that boy looks like he also likes toy cars, you could play with him if you like".

 Communicating that it is not better to be liked by a larger number of people neglecting to consider whether one values them or not.
 The goal is not to be liked by whoever but find individuals one gets along with.
-While view two can be signaled in an infinite number of ways, it is most effective convey through reactions to real events.
+While view two can be signaled in an infinite number of ways, it is most effectively conveyed through reactions to real events.

 Consistency is also impactful and not contradicting it, by for example, agreeing with someone else sending a different message in front of the child.

-Consistently communicating message 2 to a child, can help them develop security in their self-perception and own intuition, making them less neurotic and laying the base for trust in themselves that can bring them stability through their whole lives.
+Consistently communicating message 2 to a child, can help them develop security in their self-perception and own intuition, making them less neurotic and laying the base for trust in themselves that can bring them stability throughout their whole lives.